In myth, folklore, and horror cinema, there's always been a dark and macabre interest in cannibalism.

 When they murder and cannibalize a booth worker, it leaves them with food—at least for a little while.
 Together, they determine that the best course of action is for them to travel across the country for as long as they can before their options run out.

-With performances that will haunt you, Bones and All is a surprisingly compelling romance movie about cannibals—which isn't a virtue that many films can boast.
+With performances that will haunt you, Bones and All is a surprisingly compelling romance movie about cannibals—not a virtue that many films can boast of, that's for sure.

 7. Spider Baby (1967)